 We are living in an exciting and critical historical moment on the planet with respect to leadership and social change, one that demands an influx of informed, visionary leaders to address the opportunities and challenges the world is facing today.
-The Women, Leadership and Social Change (WLSC) minor at Mills responds to this challenge and offers students the opportunity to build their leadership capacities and commitments in social change realms.
-Drawing on and housed within the nationally recognized Institute for Civic Leadership (ICL), this minor combines curriculum, mentorship, workshops, speaker series’ and community internships to support students in drawing firm connections between their academic work and the social change passions.
+The women, leadership, and social change (WLSC) minor at Mills responds to this challenge by building informed leaders.
+Students have the opportunity to apply feminist and critical race scholarship in the context of working with communities for social change.
+Housed in the Women, Gender & Sexuality Studies department, this minor combines curriculum with community internships to support students in making firm connections between their academic work and their social change passions.

-Students enrolled in the WLSC minor take three required courses and three electives covering a wide range of disciplines.
-An understanding of social change leadership as a discipline and a practice is grounded through the Women’s Leadership Seminar.
-Theory is put into practice through the course Inquiry and Action in Urban Settings, through which students participate in a community internship.
-Lastly, the course US Literature and Social Change provides a survey of a variety of social change movement through the lens of the social text, along with skills building in writing as a tool for social change.
-In addition to the required and elective courses, students enrolled in the WLSC minor are eligible to participate in ICL programing.
-ICL partners with many outstanding community organizations such as Bay Area Non-Violent Communication, Allegory Training, Start Dialog and others that provide training designed to build skills and networks in social change realms.
-Activities include mentoring by local leaders, program retreats, speakers, workshops and community dinners.
+Students enrolled in the WLSC minor take two required courses, one for-credit internship and three electives covering a wide range of disciplines.
+An understanding of social change leadership as a discipline and a practice is grounded through ETHS 011, Leadership for Social Change.
+Theory is put into practice in the through a community internship, which can also satisfy the core curriculum requirement for Community Engagement.
+Lastly, the course US Literature and Social Change presents a survey of social change movements through the lens of the social text, and teaches writing skills for use as a tool for social change.

-The interconnectedness of our world today calls on leaders to be life-long learners, ever striving to increase their knowledge and skills.
-The WLSC minor provides a solid grounding to develop and build a learner’s mind and to equip students to affect positive social change as they move through the process.
+The interconnectedness of our world today calls on leaders to be lifelong learners, ever striving to increase their knowledge and skills.
+The WLSC minor provides solid ground for developing and building a learner’s mind and for equipping students to effect positive social change as they move through the process.